benkoshy/pagy/docs/toolbox/configuration/options.md

 The actual options are documented alongside the [paginators](../paginators) and [helpers](../helpers) that use them.
 !!!

-Pagy has a top-down hierarchical options system that allows you to set and override options at different levels.
+Pagy has a top-down hierarchical options system that allows you to set and override options at three different levels.

 >>> Global level